Recommended for long-term investors on the hunt for low fees and focusing on the UK and US markets

 Freetrade pros and cons

-Freetrade provides free for stock and ETF trading if you trade through basic orders with no inactivity and account fees.
+Freetrade provides free for stock and ETF trading.
 The account opening is seamless, fully digital, and really fast.
 The mobile trading platform is well-designed and user-friendly.

 At Freetrade, you can only trade with stocks and ETFs, limited to the US and UK markets.
 Research and education tools only cover basic charting and educational articles.
 Credit/debit card deposit and withdrawal is not available.